What to Do When Your WSIB Claim Is Denied

 Take a breath.
 A denial is not the end of the road.
 Thousands of Ontario workers successfully appeal WSIB decisions every year, and you may have strong grounds to do the same.

 This guide explains why WSIB claims get denied, the exact steps you can take to fight back, and the deadlines you absolutely cannot miss.
+For a detailed appeal walkthrough, also see our guide on detailed appeal steps for Ontario.

 Why Was Your WSIB Claim Denied?